openplans/WhoIsMyGov/README.txt

 Deployment Notes
 ================

 We might eventually use mod_wsgi.
-For now, we (TOPP) run Paste under the control of supervisord (http://supervisord.org/), and assume you can set up Apache or another web server to reverse-proxy it.
+For now, we (OpenPlans) run Paste under the control of supervisord (http://supervisord.org/), and assume you can set up Apache or another web server to reverse-proxy it.